exo-archives/social-rdbms/README.md

 Social RDBMS Addon
 ==================

- The Social RDBMS Addon is eXo-addon use ro version PLF-4.3.x
+ The Social RDBMS Addon is an eXo-addon used for version PLF-4.3.x
-- Support use the RDBMS for storage the data of social-intranet.
+- Supports RDBMS for storage layer of social-intranet.
-- Migrated the data of social-intranet from JCR to RDBMS (No rollback strategy is needed for data migration).
+- Migrates social-intranet data from JCR to RDBMS (No rollback strategy is needed for data migration).

 Usage
 =====